Gainesville Repeater News...

 Digital - DMR

 DMR or Digital Mobile Radio, has quickly become the most popular of the digital formats.
 Available as inexpensive (Chinese) handhelds and mobile radios, these radios make digital radio affordable.
-See the DMR link to learn more about how DMR works and about the two DMR repeaters (one VHF and one UHF) that are available for your use.
+See the DMR link to learn more about how DMR works and about the three DMR repeaters (two VHF and two UHF) that are available for your use.

 DMR repeaters and hotspots, connected to one of the many networks, provide worldwide communications with only a handheld radio.